Non-intersecting Ryser hypergraphs: First construction

 \section{First construction}

-We will first construct hypergraphs with matching number $2$, prove our main result on these hypergraphs, and then give the general construction in the end, whose proof is in fact similar.
+We will first construct hypergraphs with matching number $2$, prove our main result on these hypergraphs, and then give the general construction in the end (whose proof is in fact similar and left to the reader).

-We will use an intersecting Ryser hypergraph that is a subgraph of the truncated projective plane, obtained from lines of the plane intersecting a fixed conic.
+We will use an intersecting Ryser hypergraph that is a subgraph of the truncated projective plane, obtained from lines of the plane intersecting a fixed \textit{conic}.
 A conic $\mathcal{C}$ of PG$(2,q)$ is a set of points satisfying a non-degenerate quadratic equation.
 An \textit{arc} of PG$(2,q)$ is a set $S$ of points such that three of them are never collinear (contained in a common line).
 Since there are $q + 1$ lines through each point, it is easy to see that $|S| \leq q+2$.
 Moreover, we can only have $|S|=q+2$ for even $q$.
 From the definition of a conic it follows that every conic is an arc of size $q + 1$.
-In fact, if $q$ is odd then the converse also holds true, by a famous theorem of Segre \cite{Segre}.
+In fact, if $q$ is odd then the converse also holds true by a famous theorem of Segre \cite{Segre}.
 The lines intersecting a conic $\mathcal{C}$ in exactly one point are called \textit{tangent} to the conic and through every point of $\mathcal{C}$ there is exactly one tangent.
 The lines meeting the conic in two points are called \textit{secant} and the lines disjoint from the conic are called \textit{external} lines.
 For even $q$, there exists a point $N$, called the nucleus of $\mathcal{C}$, such that every line through $N$ is tangent to $\mathcal{C}$, and hence through every point $P \neq N$ not in $\mathcal{C}$ there is only one tangent line: $PN$.
 For odd $q$, if $P \notin \mathcal{C}$, then through $P$ there are two or zero tangents to $\mathcal{C}$.
-For an overview of this topic, see \cite[Ch.~8]{Hbook}.
+For an overview of this topic, see \cite[Ch.~7, 8]{Hbook}.